-a.
 A statement that the particular treatment or procedure may involve risks to the subject (or to the embryo or fetus, if the subject is or may become pregnant) that are currently unforeseeable.

-- b.
-Anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent. - c.
-Any additional costs to the subject that may result from participation in the research. - d.
-The consequences of a subject's decision to withdraw from the research and procedures that a subject can follow to terminate their participation in an orderly manner. - e.
-A statement that significant new findings developed during the course of the research will be provided to the subject so that they can decide whether to continue to participate. - f.
-The approximate number of subjects involved in the study. - g.
+Anticipated circumstances under which the subject's participation may be terminated by the investigator without regard to the subject's consent.

+Any additional costs to the subject that may result from participation in the research.

+The consequences of a subject's decision to withdraw from the research and procedures for orderly termination of participation by the subject.

+A statement that significant new findings developed during the course of the research which may relate to the subject's willingness to continue participation will be provided to the subject.

+The approximate number of subjects involved in the study.

 Documentation of consent for human immunodeficiency virus (HIV) antibody testing, if scheduled, may be addressed in the body of the consent form or as separate HIV test consent form.
-Documentation should address any notifications required by state or local laws as well as any specific issues regarding confidentiality of positive test results. - h.
-The signature block of the consent form should include a signature line for the subject or legally authorized representative and lines for the permanent address of the subject.
+Documentation should address any notifications required by state or local laws as well as any specific issues regarding confidentiality of positive test results.

+The signature block of the consent form should include a signature line for the subject or legally authorized representative, lines for the permanent address of the subject, and separate lines for the printed name and signature of the witness.
+On every page of the consent form, except the signature page, include lines for the initials of the subject and the witness.